 - Quarantine 7 days with a negative PCR test taken on day 6 or 7 (you must have received your negative test before you can return)

 It is your responsibility to request clearance.
-Once you have met all the conditions, contact the COVID-19 Response Team through the follow up channels.
-We will provide you with an attestation form.
-You must complete and submit the attestation form before can you to return to campus.
+Once you have met all the conditions, contact the COVID-19 Response Team.
+We will provide you with a clearance email.

 Other criteria for clearance